andrevidela/Research-report/Thesis/index.md

 # Quantitative Type Theory and Programming Ergonomics
 \label{sec:qtt-ergonomics}

 In section \ref{sec:qtt-practice} we highlighted uses of linear types in Idris2.
-In this section we are going to show the limitations of linear types in terms of ergonomics and provide solutions for them.
-A lot of those limitations stem from our intent to use linear types for performance analysis in section \ref{sec:performance} and are discussed in detail in section  \ref{subsec:discussion}.
+In this section, we are going to show the limitations of linear types in terms of ergonomics and provide solutions for them.
+A lot of these limitations stem from our intent to use linear types for performance analysis in section \ref{sec:performance} and are discussed in detail in section  \ref{subsec:discussion}.

 ## Mapping Primitive to Data Types and Vice-versa